 One of the most popular formats on British TV, or “telly,” is the panel show.
 These include such long-running favourites as Have I Got News for You, Mock the Week, and the late, lamented Never Mind the Buzzcocks.
 Comedians and pundits are divided into teams and are awarded points seemingly at random by a jocular host.
 A winning team is crowned at the end, but the set-up is ultimately just a flimsy excuse for the panellists to deliver bon mots on the news of the day or the topic at hand or really anything that comes to mind.
 (Possibly the closest equivalent on U.S. television would be Whose Line Is It Anyway, the improv game show first hosted by Drew Carey and then by Aisha Tyler, which is itself an adaptation of an old British show of the same name.)
 It’s on these panel shows that the baffling references reach rapid-fire frequency.
 I find the political mentions puzzling enough, although the concept of politicians being liars, feckless fools, and/or self-aggrandizing blowhards is so universal that even if I’m unfamiliar with the specific shortcomings of, say, Nigel Farage or Boris Johnson, I can tentatively laugh along.
 Other references leave me thoroughly flummoxed and cross.
 A panellist will make a wry remark about some snooker pro, the studio audience will titter knowingly, and the panel will move on to the next quip while I’m still struggling to wrap my head around the idea that snooker is an actual thing and not some gobbledygook nonsense word.
 “Beware the Jabberwock!
 The frumious Bandersnatch!
 The caroming Snooker!”

 On an episode of Mock the Week this past season, the subject of Freddos arose.
 Apropos of nothing, one panellist opined that the cost of a Freddo was no longer the 10 pence of yesteryear, to which the host retorted, “Let it go with the Freddo!
 Everyone is obsessed with the cost of a Freddo!”
 Freddo became a running joke throughout the episode— “Freddos come from a little French village called Le Freddo”— with the laughter growing heartier after each mention.
 I was utterly lost.
 The closest pop culture association I could think of was Fredo from The Godfather, but that didn’t make any sense in the context as there were no follow-up wisecracks about one-way fishing trips or il baccio della morte.
 That there was a price affixed to it deepened the mystery.
-Perhaps Freddo was some kind of for-hire sex act?
-As in, “I got a Freddo at this massage parlour the other day and hoo-boy, it curled my toes!”
+Perhaps Freddo was some kind of hair salon coif, like a bob or a pageboy?
+As in, “I got a Freddo at the Kut ‘n’ Kurl the other day and I think I look years younger!”
 I was just about to turn to my spouse and sheepishly inquire about the particulars of this Freddo person/object/position-in-the-Kama-Sutra when, miraculously, the host intervened.
 He explained that a Freddo was in fact a chocolate bar made by Cadbury.
 (More specifically, per Wikipedia: “A brand of chocolate bar shaped like a cartoon frog, standing up and wearing clothes.”)
 Of course!
 That was obviously going to be my next guess.

 It was an exceedingly rare instance of clarification.
 British telly viewers are expected to be fluent in the country’s culture, as indeed almost all of them are.
 You should know without any aid from Google that the Chuckle Brothers are a vintage comedy team corny enough to be name-checked ironically, that Ray Reardon is a veteran of the snooker circuit — snooker again! —who bears a passing resemblance to Dracula, and that Scottish entertainer Janette Krankie is, in terms of artistic importance, so far out of Jane Austen’s league that one can’t help but howl at the comparison.
 That last one may seem like a no-brainer even to an outsider; there are few artists in any medium who measure up to Austen, after all.
 But it’s only funny if you’ve previously been exposed to the inelegant, nay, downright goofy, comedic stylings of Krankie and her performing partner/husband Ian.
 (Check out this video for proof.
 Mind-blowing!)